Evolution and Adaptation of Australian Plants

 - 2 hours

-- Students will then measure and record observations comparing Australian conifers from the extinct to the extant.
-They will examine fossils of the extinct Agathis jurassica and compare this to living plant material from the modern kauri pine and the Wollemi pine.
+Examine fossils of the extinct Agathis jurassica and compare this to living plant material from the modern kauri pine, and the Wollemi pine

-- Students will then visit areas of the Blue Mountains Botanic Garden and observe the modern day relatives of the type of plants found in the Southern conifer forests and broadleaf rainforests.
-This will help them appreciate the rise of early angiosperms and their success compared to gymnosperms.
+Visit areas of the Royal Botanic Garden Sydney and observe the modern day relatives of the type of plants found in the southern conifer forests and broadleaf rainforests

-- Lastly, students will gather and present information about flowers of native species of angiosperms.
-They will be able to identify features that are adaptations for wind, insect, bird and mammal pollination.
+Gather and present information about flowers of native species of angiosperms, and identify features that are adaptations for wind, insect, bird and mammal pollination.

 Observe the living relatives southern conifer forests of the middle to late Cretaceous period and the broad-leaved rainforests of the early Tertiary period